House

 Would others describe my dwelling place as a house or home?

-appearances while neglecting the potential of hospitality that should be a hallmark of Christian homes, together with the emotional security and Godly training of the children in a loving, fun-filled environment.
+hospitality that should be a hallmark of Christian homes, together with the emotional security and Godly training of the children in a loving, fun-filled environment.
+Can people who enter my residence, say “Jesus is in the house” because of the godly atmosphere (Mk 2:1).

 Abraham lived in a tent, as did the other semi nomadic farmers (Heb 11:9).
 However, in biblical times most people lived in houses built of rough stones and sun dried bricks.
 Wood was used to support the roof that consisted of brushwood with mud plaster on top.
 A stone staircase on the outside led up to the normally flat roof.
 This provided additional living and sleeping space in summer as well as providing an ideal drying area for figs, flax and other commodities.
 Cooking was done outside in summer but inside during winter; fuel was wood or animal dung.
 Water was often obtained from a community well.
 In Jerusalem excrement was disposed of through the dung gate.